 Now open windows settings -> update and Security -> troubleshooter -> click on windows update and run the update troubleshooter.
 Follow on-screen instructions and let windows check and fix if any basic problem causing the issue.

 After that restart windows and check for updates from settings -> update & Security -> windows update -> check for updates.

 These are some basic tips you must follow to well prepare your PC for the latest windows 10 upgrade.
-Which make your windows 10 upgrade process smoother and error free.
+This makes your windows 10 upgrade process smoother and error free.
 Have any query, suggestion or need any help, face any error during the windows 10 Upgrade process feel free to discuss in the comments below.
-Also, Read 5 Simple steps to troubleshoot network connection problem on windows 10.
+Also, Read